dshetty100/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 There are several metrics that the consumer pay attention to when they buy a car.
 Fuel costs are likely to go higher in the future.
 So, one of the metric that consumers look for is the average fuel efficiency.
 If they are buying a MechaCar they would want to know, how the MechaCar would performs in comparison to competitors car.

-### Metric to test
-To answer the above question, one would have to carry out a statistical analysis of the metric, city/highway fuel efficiency, for MechaCar in comparison to various competitors' car.
+- Metric to test: To answer the above question, one would have to carry out a statistical analysis of the metric, city/highway fuel efficiency, for MechaCar in comparison to various competitors' car.
+-
-### Null and Alternate Hypothesis
+- Null and Alternate Hypothesis:
 H<sub>0</sub>: MechaCar prototypes' average fuel efficiency is similar to competitor's vehicles.
 H<sub>a</sub>: MechaCar prototypes' average fuel efficiency is statistically above or below that of competitor vehicles.

-### Statistical Test Used
-The best statistical test for this analysis would be two-sample t-tests.
+- Statistical Test Used: The best statistical test for this analysis would be two-sample t-tests.

-### What data is needed
-We would need to gather fuel efficiency of all MechaCar prototypes, as well as from all major competitor vehicles.
+- What data is needed: We would need to gather fuel efficiency of all MechaCar prototypes, as well as from all major competitor vehicles.